-The Department has also recently revised its Risk Management Process, as noted above, to include PAS Unit internal reviews as the critical step in the review process.
-The Department is also in the process of developing a new data system for use in the Risk Management Process.
-OPD's commitment in this area, and the City's, reflect recognition of the importance of the Risk Management System for management of the department and for assisting officers whose careers could be damaged by risk-related behavior.
-The Department has even extended its approach to risk management to emphasize employee assistance issues that had not previously been associated with the risk management process.
+The Department is also in the process of developing IPAS2, a new data system for use in the risk management process.
+The Department's - and City's - commitment in this area reflects its recognition of the importance of the risk management system for the Department and for assisting officers whose careers could be damaged by risk-related behavior.

-OPD revised and issued Departmental General Order D-17, Personnel Assessment Program in November 2013.
+OPD revised and issued Departmental General Order D-17, Personnel Assessment Program, in November 2013.
 Based on the existing policy, we again find OPD in continued Phase 1 compliance with this Task.

 As in previous reports, we have continued our examination of the stages of the PAS process consistent with this Task.
-We examined the threshold analyses that were performed for the period of April 1, through June 30, 2014.
+We examined the threshold analyses that were performed for the period of July 1, through September 30, 2014.
 This included a review of peer-based threshold analyses completed by the PAS Administration Unit and the identification of officers meeting the single-event threshold.

 In accordance with this Task requirement, we reviewed PAS processes for the system's use in placement of officers on special assignment, transfer of officers, and commendations.
 An important function of PAS is to regularly provide supervisors with relevant information on officers.
-To consider that function, we again reviewed reports of regular quarterly PAS command reviews of officers by supervisors.
-We again found appropriate use of the system and no significant issues.
+To consider that function, we again reviewed reports of quarterly PAS command reviews of officers by supervisors, and again found appropriate use of the system and no significant issues of concern.

-The PAS process also calls for follow-up reports of officers under supervision or monitoring, and we reviewed reports of 21 officers not discharged from the process by the end of one year.
+The PAS process also calls for follow-up reports of officers under supervision or monitoring, and we reviewed reports of 20 officers not discharged from the process by the end of one year.
 These document supervisory reviews of officers who have been selected for some form of action as a result of PAS reviews.

-For the reporting period ending June 30, 2014, OPD concluded a total of 39 PAS reviews.
-There were 10 in the previous reporting period.
-The numbers of reviews had fallen in the transition to the process involving initial internal reviews by PAS staff.
-This transition is now complete and the number of review has returned to that occurring prior to midyear 2013.
+For the reporting period ending September 30, 2014, OPD concluded a total of 21 PAS reviews.
+There were 39 in the previous reporting period.
+That was a high level that followed lower numbers associated with transition to the new review process.
 The procedural change was an effort to reduce the number of false positive finding where reviews revealed no significant problems.
 Reviews are included in the table below only after they are signed off through the level of the PAS Review Panel.
-Examination of the reviews shows them to be thorough.
-The new system of internal PAS unit reviews has thus far continues to result in high quality and complete documentation.
-The table also shows that 29 officers exceeded thresholds for review during this quarter and that a reduction has occurred in the number (19) of reviews listed as pending at the end of the quarter.
+Examination of the reviews as completed by the PAS Administration Unit shows them to be thorough and complete.
+The reviews include examination of all identified risk-related activity consistent with the policy.
+The table also shows that 40 officers exceeded thresholds for review during this quarter and that 33 reviews were listed as pending at the end of the quarter.
+This will mean a substantial workload for the coming reporting period.
+We will continue to monitor the progress in this area.

-The table below tracks the review process and shows that supervisors recommended that no action be taken in 33, or 85% of the 39 reviews for the current reporting period.
-That is up from 60% the previous quarter, although there were only 10 reviews completed then.
-That was a result of the transition to the process in which initial reviews are now being completed within the PAS unit.
-The table also shows that Commanders and the Deputy Chief disagreed with three lower-level recommendations and supported monitoring or supervisions.
+The table below tracks the review process and shows that supervisors recommended that no action be taken in 18, or 86% of the 21 reviews for the current reporting period.
+That is equal to the previous quarter, although total reviews were at 39 then.
+The table also shows that Commanders and the Deputy Chief disagreed with one lower-level recommendation and supported monitoring.
 The PAS Review Panel reversed one case by requiring monitoring.

-The overall situation regarding level of reviews and related action continues as it was described in the previous two quarters: The system shows high levels of no action required but also the willingness and capacity to reverse those decisions up the chain of command.
-The new procedures have reduced the work required of supervisors by the large number of false positive cases but have not necessarily reduced the number of officers misidentified in the initial reviews.
+The overall situation regarding level of reviews and related action continues as it was described in recent quarters: The system shows high levels of no action required but also the willingness and capacity to reverse those decisions up the chain of command.
+The new procedures have reduced the work required of supervisors by the large number of false positive cases but have not necessarily reduced the number of officers misidentified in the initial threshold reviews.